 Ghee, which has a higher smoke point than butter, is a healthy fat particularly well-suited for cooking.
 It also has a longer shelf life.

 4. Organic pastured eggs.
 Many of the healthiest foods are rich in cholesterol and saturated fats, and eggs are no exception.

 Cholesterol is needed for the regulation of protein pathways involved in cell signaling and other cellular processes.

 It’s particularly important for your brain, which contains about 25 percent of the cholesterol in your body.
 It is vital for synapse formation, i.e., the connections between your neurons, which allow you to think, learn new things and form memories.

 5. Wild-caught salmon and other fatty fish.
 While most fish suffer drawbacks related to contamination, wild-caught salmon and other small, fatty fish, such as sardines and anchovies, are still noteworthy for their health benefits in light of their low risk of contamination.

 Wild-caught salmon and other oily fish are high in omega-3 fats necessary for optimal brain (and heart) health.
 Research also suggests eating oily fish once or twice a week may increase your life span.

-Unfortunately menopause does seem to affect our thinking, and brain fog/freeze can be the result.
+Unfortunately menopause does seem to affect our thinking, but there are some simple tips to help.

-A healthy diet, mental stimulation and good hormone balance can all make a difference and it is an area where you can do much to help yourself.
+These include a healthy diet, mental stimulation and good hormone balance as these can all make a difference and it is an area where you can do much to help yourself.

 5 Best Exercises For Your Brain